xomvio/xom_json/README.md

-Just use serde man...

 # xom_json
-It's a JSON parser which returns JObject or JArray.
+zero-dependency JSON parser that returns a JObject or JArray.

 ### Serialization
 JObject or JArray .to_string() also means serialization.

 ### Deserialization
-unfortunately deserialization must be done manually.
+Deserialization must be done manually.
+See the example below.

 ## Example:
-More detailed usages shown at src/tests.rs <br>
+More detailed usages shown at src/tests.rs

 ```Rust
 let jtext = r#"
 {